karthiksenthil/write-ups/ectf-2014/KnottyProblem/README.md

 So to find the address of that string we run the `xxd` command.
 Through that we see that the above string is there at a offset of 0x5c0 from the starting of the binary.
 So the address of the string is 0x080485c0 .
 We can confirm this by running gdb and printing the string that is present in the address.

-Since we now have the address of the arguement as well as the address of the system call, we just need to derive our input. _dummy_ function tells us that _gets_ will write to EBP - 0x88 address.
+Since we now have the address of the argument as well as the address of the system call, we just need to derive our input. _dummy_ function tells us that _gets_ will write to EBP - 0x88 address.
 The address of system call is 0x080484da

 Thus our input will be

-"A"*136 + "JUNK" + `system_call_address` + `address_of_arguement`
+"A"*136 + "JUNK" + `system_call_address` + `address_of_argument`

 This reduces to "A"*140 + "\xda\x84\x04\x08"+"\xc0\x85\x04\x08"